JuliaPlots/MakieGallery.jl/docs/src/theming.md

     linewidth = 3
 )
 ```
-then Makie will with this theme.
+then Makie will start with this theme.